igorua/commercetools-demo-site/README.md

 ## Phase 5: Model the product type

 > Tip: consider to first import only the minimum required data before adding lots of attributes.
-The SUNRISE demo works well without any custom attributes.
+> The SUNRISE demo works well without any custom attributes.

 > Tip: if you work with product variants, you need at least the attribute(s) that differentiate the variants so the Frontend can show the variant selector dropdowns.
+> This attribute should have the constraint "combination unique" set.

 You can interactively model the product type in the Merchant Center.
  * Take your time to understand the Attribute types and Constraints (precise documentation can be found here: http://dev.commercetools.com/http-api-projects-productTypes.html#attribute-definition )